In Brief

 Key

-FTSE 100 is an index of the 100 largest companies by market capitalisation listed on the London Stock Exchange.
-Crucially, whilst these companies are priced in sterling, the majority of their revenues comes from outside the UK making the FTSE 100 more a global, rather than domestic UK, index.
+The FTSE 100 index is the 100 largest companies by market capitalisation listed on the London Stock Exchange.
+Crucially, while these companies are priced in sterling, most of their revenues come from outside the UK, making the FTSE 100 more of a global than domestic UK index.

 MSCI World Index is used to gauge global developed market equity performance.
-This is heavily influenced by US equity performance which, as the world’s biggest equity market, makes up more than half of the index.
-Not to be confused with the MSCI All Country World Index, which includes both developed equities and emerging market equities.
+This is heavily influenced by US equity performance, which, as the world’s biggest equity market, makes up more than half of the index.
+This is not to be confused with the MSCI All-Country World Index, which includes developed and emerging market equities.

 MSCI Emerging Market Index measures emerging market equity performance.

-Chicago Board Options Exchange Volatility Index (VIX) is a measure of implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
-It is also known as the “fear index” – with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed”.
+Chicago Board Options Exchange Volatility Index (VIX) measures implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
+It is also known as the “fear index,” with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed.”

-Brent Crude oil prices are a key indicator of movements in the global oil market, the world’s most important commodity as it is such an important input into economic activity (in providing energy and as a raw material in production of materials such as plastics).
+Brent Crude Oil prices are a key indicator of movements in the global oil market.
+Oil is the world’s most important commodity as it is an important input into economic activity (providing energy and as a raw material in producing materials such as plastics).

 Data Source: PortfolioMetrix, Bloomberg